Panasonic G5 vs GH3

 It is notable that the GH3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G5 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH3 (unlike the G5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G5 and the GH3 have been discontinued, but can regularly be found used on eBay.
+Both the G5 and the GH3 have been discontinued, but can regularly be found used on ebay.
 The G5 was replaced by the Panasonic G6, while the GH3 was followed by the Panasonic GH4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G5 Manual (free pdf) or the online Panasonic GH3 Manual.
+Further information on the features and operation of the G5 and GH3 can be found, respectively, in the Panasonic G5 Manual (free pdf) or the online Panasonic GH3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic G5 or the Panasonic GH3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.